lucascriado/portfolio-page/README.md

-# landing-page-alura
+# Portfolio Page.
-💻 Repository to study the design of a landing page with HMTL/CSS by Alura.
+💻 This repository aims to bring an example portfolio made within Alura courses.